castorini/pyserini/docs/experiments-msmarco-passage.md

 ## Indexing

-We can now index these docs as a `JsonCollection` using Pyserini:
+We can now index these documents as a `JsonCollection` using Pyserini:

 ```bash
 python -m pyserini.index.lucene \